yichunzhao/OptimizerService/README.md

 ## Deployment
 Cloud: https://knapsacksolver.herokuapp.com/
-Project jar file is deployed on the Cloud via Heroku CLI using github.
+Project jar file is deployed on the Cloud via Heroku CLI using git command.

 or
 Local: http://localhost:8080